Nayan Raj Pandey

 Nayan Raj Pandey (नयनराज पाण्डे) is a Nepali writer and screenwriter.
 He writes stories and novels, as well as screenplays for Nepali cinema.
 He is known for his representation of contemporary Nepalese society in his novels, presented in a figurative style.
 He received the Padmashree Sahitya Puraskar for his autobiographical book Yaar in 2017.
 Ulaar, Loo, Ghamkiri, and Sallipir are Pandey’s popular novels.

 Early life and education

-He was born on June ,1966 in Pyukha Tole, Kathmandu to Dilli Raj Pandey a civil servant in Department of Information and Bhagbati Devi Pandey, a housewife.
+He was born in June 1966 in Pyukha Tole, Kathmandu to Dilli Raj Pandey a civil servant in Department of Information and Bhagbati Devi Pandey, a housewife.
 After his father was appointed Headmaster at a school in Nepalgunj, the family moved there where the writer spend most of his childhood.
 He also obtained his School Leaving Certificate and higher secondary education in Nepalgunj.
 His father's collection of books and interest in literature piqued his interest towards reading.

 Professional life

 He moved to Kathmandu in 1987 to pursue Bachelor of Law degree.
 He earned his degree from Nepal Law Campus in 1991.
 After earning his degree, he chose to make his mark through writing.
-Majority of his works are centered around the socio-economic situation of Nepalgunj and southern plains of Mid-Western region of Nepal.
+Majority of his works are centered around the socio-economic situation of Nepalgunj and underrepresented and isolated southern plains of Mid-Western region of Nepal.